Pixel-Master/File-Find/README.md

 Include in your feature request:

 * Is the feature request related to a problem?
-* The solution you'd like, clearly and
+* The solution you'd like, clearly and concise
 * How elaborate will the implementation be? (estimation)
 * Alternatives (optional)